orionbell/yrnu/README.md

 # Yrnu

-Yrnu is a `Rust` crate that provides simple and easy api for automating network administrators and cyber spaciliest tasks.
+Yrnu is a `Rust` tool providing a simple and easy api via lua for creating automating tools for network administrators and cyber spaciliest tasks.
 > [!NOTE]
 > This project is still in development and not usable yet.